GitHub Release Operations • Since v2.0.2

 Core Commands

-Everything starts from five explicit commands
+Everything starts from seven explicit commands

 release preview